“I am the Alpha and the Omega,” says the Lord God, “the one who is and who was, and who is to come, the almighty.” Revelation 1:5-8.

-Pope Francis leaves for Africa on Wednesday of this week for a five-day visit to communities in Kenya, Uganda and the Central African Republic.
-I would add he is a very courageous man, let’s us keep him in our prayers today.
-His call for a Jubilee Year of Mercy, beginning on the feast of the Immaculate Conception, December 8th, sees mercy and forgiveness as the cornerstone of the “new evangelization,” calling each of us to bring healing to a world so much in need.
+Pope Francis leaves for Africa on Wednesday of this week for a five-day visit to communities in Kenya, Uganda, and the Central African Republic.
+I would add he is a very courageous man, let us keep him in our prayers today.
+His call for a Jubilee Year of Mercy, beginning on the feast of the Immaculate Conception, December 8, sees mercy and forgiveness as the cornerstone of the “new evangelization,” calling each of us to bring healing to a world so much in need.

 The theme for this Holy Year comes from Luke 6:36, “Merciful like the Father.”

 This past week workers at the Vatican broke down the walls that encase the Holy Doors in the loggia of Saint Peter’s — that have been closed since the last Holy Year in 2000.
-In a brief ceremony called a “Recognitio” the archpriest of the Vatican basilica received a metal chest containing documents from the last Jubilee the key to the Holy Door to be given to the pope.
+In a brief ceremony called a “Recognitio,” the archpriest of the Vatican basilica received a metal chest containing documents from the last Jubilee.
+The key to the Holy Door is hand over to the pope.
 He’ll need the key.
-Similar ceremonies takes place in the other major basilicas in Rome, St. John Lateran, St. Mary Major, and St. Paul Outside-the-Walls.
+Similar ceremonies take place in Rome’s other major basilicas, St. John Lateran, St. Mary Major, and St. Paul Outside-the-Walls.

-In Monterey, like dioceses around the United States, Bishop Richard Garcia will bless the doors of our San Carlos Cathedral on Sunday, December 13th at the 10:30 AM Mass.
-He also authorized the Holy Year doors of Madonna Del Sasso, Salinas and Mission San Luis Obispo.
-At the Chrism Mass on March 21, those “missionaries of mercy” will be honored for their efforts to bring support to the homeless, visit prison, or help those with special needs.
-Sister Barbara Long chairs the committee for the diocesan wide efforts, activities and events during this “Year of Mercy.”
+In Monterey, like dioceses around the United States, Bishop Richard Garcia will bless the doors of our San Carlos Cathedral on Sunday, December 13, at the 10:30 AM Mass.
+He also authorized the Holy Year doors of Madonna Del Sasso, Salinas, and Mission San Luis Obispo.
+At the Chrism Mass on March 21, those “missionaries of mercy” will be honored for their efforts to bring support to the homeless, visit prisons, or help those with special needs.
+Sister Barbara Long chairs the committee for the diocesan-wide efforts, activities, and events during this “Year of Mercy.”

-Let all of us resolve this Thanksgiving, as we gather with our loved ones, our closest family and friends that the work of the Kingdom that is accomplished in our own lives may extend to the “yet to come” and the “invisible kingdom of the heart” may reside in the lives of people everywhere.
+On Thanksgiving, as we gather with our loved ones, our closest family and friends, that the work of the kingdom is accomplished in our lives.
+May we extend to the “yet to come” and the “invisible kingdom of the heart” to people everywhere.